Why have we dedicated ourselves to connecting children to Nature?

-One day the head coach invited me to sit in her coach boat while a young, new boy (we’ll call Johnny) sat scared in his little Optimist (much like the image to the left).
+One day the head coach invited Jamie to sit in Tine’s coach boat while a young boy (we’ll call Johnny) sat scared in his little Optimist.
 Poor Johnny was scared, the sail was flapping over his head and he just wanted to go home.
-Tine said to me “Watch this… Hey ‘Johnny’, how is it going?”
+Tine said to Jamie “Watch this…” as she called to him “Hey ‘Johnny’, how is it going?”
 He shrugged, wiped his tears off his cheek and said “I just want to go home!”
 Tine pulled her coach boat closer and said “Johnny, I hear you, but either way you will need to sail that boat to get you back to the dock, or around that mark like the rest of the boats.
-We do need to do something, what do you want to do?”
-Johnny said, with fear in his eye “I dunno.”
+You will need to do something, what do you want to do?”
+Johnny said, with fear in his eyes “I dunno.”
 [A typical response for any child].
 Then the head coach said, “Well, if you were going to try something what could you try?”
 And he suggested he pull the rope.
 She said “GREAT, give it a shot.”
 [The head coach knew that only pulling the line would make the boat go for a second, then turn on it’s own, and put him back in the same position as before, yet she wanted him to experience that, and make the mistake himself].
 So he pulled the rope and without surprise, Johnny went forward for a few seconds, then the boat crashed through the waves, and steered straight into the wind, with the sail flapping over his head, him being even more scared than before and letting go of the rope.